What is Traditional Chinese medicine?

 Does acupuncture hurt?

 The acupuncture needles we use are very thin, sterile and disposable.
 Most people don’t even notice the acupuncture needles going in or out of their body.
 Some people may feel some heaviness, warmness, or tingling sensation when meridian ‘qi’ arrives or moves through channels.
+After needle pull out, some patients may feel slightly aching around the points, but the felling usually goes away within half hour to 2 hours.

 How much does a treatment cost?